gggliuye/VIO/docs/Lidar/lidarSLAM.rst

 1. Stereo visual KLT optical flow tracking and ORB feature matching.
 2. IMU preintegartion, and tightly coupled VIO (until this part, it is tha same as VINS-Fusion).
 3. Use the VIO output pose to unwarp the lidar scan.
+And registre the scan by Edge and planar points (LOAM method)
 4. Loop clousre.
     1. Propose candidates by Bag-of-Words.
     2. PnP(Perspective-n-Point) to obtain relative pose initial estimation.
     3. Use ICP to refine the estimation.

 In my point of view, this work is a mixture of a tightly coupled VIO (VINS) and a loosely coupled Lidar Visual (VLOAM).
-Still need to check its optimizatio backend.
+Can be seen as a update version of V-LOAM.